During the Christmas and New Year’s holidays, I started seeing this wonderful ad from Dell, titled “Beginnings”:

 I clicked the link to claim the book and wrote the message explaining that I had created a different Kindle version.

 If I had bought the audio rights to a contemporary book, I believe I would start with this step on ACX.
 All of the steps before now to create and publish a Kindle version were required only because I published from a public domain text.

 7. WAIT for the email from ACX stating that your edition has been added to ACX.

-Since I jumped the gun, I had selected an exclusive contract.
-I had already uploaded my audio files before I learned I needed to change the contract type.
-ACX had to remove my title from the system and add it back, so, of course, everything I did had to be re-done, further delaying me by several days.
+When I published the book and wrote this article in 2014, ACX didn’t allow RHs of public domain works to choose exclusive distribution.
+In order to change my contract, ACX had to remove my title from the system and add it back, so, of course, everything I did had to be re-done, further delaying me by several days.

 You also will need to choose your territories of distribution and enter information such as the name of the narrator, name of the publisher, and print and production copyright dates.